GunsalusPiano/Diploscapter/figure_03/readme.md

   - ```shell
     python3 repeat_nucmer_and_delta_simplified_dotplot_prep.py -f list_of_FASTAs.txt # run command
     ```
+- The Python script
-  - The script runs chromosome-to-chromosome nucmer comparisons, ignoring self-to-self alignment.
+  - runs chromosome-to-chromosome nucmer comparisons, ignoring self-to-self alignment.
-  - The script uses the ```delta-filter``` program to eliminate spurious alignments, with the -l flag set at 10000.
+  - uses the ```delta-filter``` program to eliminate spurious alignments, with the -l flag set at 10000.
-  - T
+  - interprets the resulting .delta file, then outputs a more human-readable tabular file that lists the start and end coordinates of the alignment query and reference.
 -